 Although the airport code is TLV, which stands for Tel Aviv, the airport is located in the middle of Israel, between Tel Aviv and Jerusalem.

 It is about 30 km (20 miles) from Tel Aviv and 55 km (35 miles) from Jerusalem.

 I emphasize this point because many tourists think that they need to start and finish their vacation in Tel Aviv in order to be close to the airport.
 You don’t.

 You can go straight to Jerusalem: it takes an extra 25 minutes or so.

 Israelis, by the way, call the airport ‘Natbag’, which is an acronym of Ben Gurion Airport (Ben Gurion was our first prime minister).
-If you say ‘Tel Aviv Airport’ to an Israeli, she might think you are talking about Sde Dov, which is a very small domestic airport located in Tel Aviv.

 The main terminal in TLV airport is Terminal 3.
 You will probably land here, but just check your ticket when you fly back because for some of the flights, especially those with low-cost airlines, you will need to check in in Terminal 1.

 Once you land you’ll go through border inspection.
 Don’t worry if there is a queue: Ben Gurion Airport has free WiFi – and, by the way, Israel has the highest number of free WiFi areas in the world, relative to its size, of course.
 All cafés, hotels, hostels, and even cities like Tel Aviv offer free WiFi.

 At border control your passport won’t be stamped.

 Instead you’ll get a small ticket, and this is because you may experience problems in some Muslim countries if they see that you have been to Israel.
 So in order to avoid difficulties in the future, your passport isn’t stamped.
 But you’ll need to keep the ticket until you fly back: this is important.